-We are monitoring policy regarding DACA recipients carefully and will share updates as we know them.
-In the meantime, if you have questions regarding our policies for DACA recipients or our expanded eligibility for other immigrants and refugees please contact DACASupport@teachforamerica.org.
+We are monitoring policy impacting our corps members and alumni as well as the students we serve.
+If you have questions regarding our policies for DACA recipients or our expanded eligibility for other immigrants and refugees please contact DACASupport@teachforamerica.org.

-All DACA applicants will have the option to work closely with a member of our staff, ensuring they have the necessary support and resources to complete the admissions process for the 2021 corps.
+All applicants will have the option to work closely with a member of our staff, ensuring they have the necessary support and resources to complete the admissions process for the 2022 corps.
 This includes resources and support regarding:

 - Regional assignment